 The reason is obvious.
 The level of detail you can notice and take in decreases with the speed with which you’re careening through your environment.

-A few days ago I decided to make a return trip to the Kroger on South Atlanta Road to pick up a few things for the evening’s dinner.
+I decided during my car-free period to make a return trip to the Kroger on South Atlanta Road to pick up a few things for the evening’s dinner.

 On the way back I wandered around through Collins Springs Cemetery.